Surya-2k4/College-Projects/README.md

-# 🎓 College-Proj - The Project Showcase 🎉
+# The Project Showcase 🎉

 Welcome to **UG-Proj**, where brilliance meets... well, a lot of coffee and coding! ☕💻 This is your one-stop destination to check out my finest (and sometimes funny) student projects.
 Here’s a sneak peek at what’s inside: